-I get that, it was all of theories and fundamentals.
+I get that.
+It was all of theories and fundamentals.
 Yes, that was purely intentional.
-This article is about the JAMstack introduction and, none of the
+This article is about the JAMstack introduction.
+None of the

 new is so enjoyable without knowing the history, what, and why part of it.
 Thank you for reading through.
-Really appreciate.
+Appreciate it.

-In the future articles of the series, we will do a deep dive into the differences between a Traditional monolithic app and a JAMstack application.
-We will start looking into the usage of Static Site Generators(SSG) like Gatsby, Next, Hugo, etc. We will start seeing why Headless CMS like Netlify CMS, Strapi, etc are important to be aware of.
+In the future articles of the series, we will dive into the differences between a Traditional monolithic app and a JAMstack application.
+We will start looking into the usage of Static Site Generators(SSG) like Gatsby, Next, Hugo, etc. We will start seeing why Headless CMS, like Netlify CMS, Strapi, etc., are important to understand.
 How about the practical examples of the CDNs like Nelify, CloudFront etc?